• Skip to main content

 Why You'll Love This Recipe

-• Use up any leftover char siu pork you may have.
+• Use up any leftovers you may have in your fridge.
+You can add any leftover vegetables, char siu, or rice you may have.

 Cost To Make